 If ICANN serves as the accreditation authority, existing accountability mechanisms are expected to address any [policy] breaches, noting that in such an extreme case, requirements for other entities involved in SSAD may be temporarily lifted until a confirmed breach has been addressed.

-[If ICANN serves as the accreditation authority, existing accountability mechanisms are expected to address any breaches of the accreditation policy, noting that in such an extreme case, the credentials issued during the time of the breach will be reviewed.
-Modalities of this review should be established in the implementation phase.]
+As ICANN serves as the accreditation authority, existing accountability mechanisms are expected to address any breaches of the accreditation policy, noting that in such an extreme case, the credentials issued during the time of the breach will be reviewed.
+Modalities of this review should be established in the implementation phase.

-[…that any SSAD users accredited during the period of the breach need to have their access to SSAD temporarily suspended until the breach is addressed.]

-[There needs to be a concept of causality and proportionality between the breach (eg size, how bad) and the consequences.] << Franck suggestion

 Audits of Identity Provider(s)